Breast Lift (Mastopexy)

 To help prepare for a mastopexy, cosmetic surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center may recommend a baseline mammogram before surgery and another mammographic examination some months after surgery to help detect post-operative changes in your breast tissue.

-If you are a smoker, you will be asked to stop smoking well in advance of surgery.
+If you are a smoker, you will be asked to stop smoking well in advance of breast lift surgery.
 You should avoid aspirin and certain anti-inflammatory drugs that can cause increased bleeding for a period of time before surgery.
 Your plastic surgeon will provide you with additional preoperative instructions.

-How is a breast lift (mastopexy) performed?
+How is breast lift surgery (mastopexy) performed?

 Breast lift surgery is performed as an outpatient procedure, usually under general anesthesia and typically takes 1 ½ to 2 hours.